mcfnord/rml/src/dishonest.md

 A prosecutor shouldn't go to trial with such severe liars and looneys claiming to be victims.

+## The rest

+The verdict specifies 3 others who claimed to be victims.
+Details differ, but two said basically they didn't see the message as a threat, and the judge called the 6th person "brittle".
+It's worth noting that the prosecutor dug up 7 people as victims, and in 7 distinct cases, the judge said nope.
+That's not one error, but 7.

 # Desperate, he doubles down